tweag/nickel/doc/manual/contracts.md

-On the other hand, `std.contract.apply_as_custom` should be used in the situation where a parametrized contract performs some immediate checks and then completely transfers the execution to other contracts.
+On the other hand, `std.contract.apply_as_custom` should be used in the situation where a parametrized contract performs some immediate checks and then completely transfers the execution to another contract.
 This is precisely the case of the `Nullable` example above:

 ```nickel #repl